dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 <b>**`Lab Overview:`**</b>

 This step prepares the server for domain controller deployment by renaming the server, configuring network adapters, and setting a static IP address.
 A static IP keeps the address stable instead of changing after lease renewal.
-This setup supports Active Directory, DNS, and DHCP and maintains reliable network communication across the environment.
+This setup supports Active Directory, DNS, and DHCP, and maintains reliable network communication across the environment.

 <h3 align="center">Server Setup & Domain Controller Configuration:</h3>
 <p align="center"> <strong>Renaming the Server:</strong> </p>